Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Introduction

-Searches for a low-mass Higgs boson that were previously carried out at LEP resulted in a $2.3\,\sigma$ local excess observed in the~$e^+e^-\to Z(H\to b\bar{b})$ searches~\cite{Barate:2003sz} at a mass of about $98 \gev$; due to the $b \bar b$ final state the mass resolution was rather coarse.
-Because of this limited mass resolution in the $\bbbar$ final state at LEP this excess can be compatible with the slightly lower mass of $95 \gev$, where the two CMS excesses have been observed.
+Searches for a low-mass Higgs boson that were previously carried out at LEP resulted in a $2.3\,\sigma$ local excess observed in the~$e^+e^-\to Z(H\to b\bar{b})$ process~\cite{Barate:2003sz} at a mass of about $98 \gev$, where due to the $b \bar b$ final state the mass resolution was rather coarse.
+Because of this limited mass resolution in the $\bbbar$ final state at LEP this excess can be compatible with the slightly lower mass of $95 \gev$ favoured by the CMS excesses.

 Since the reported excesses in the $\gamgam$ and $\tautau$ channels at the LHC and the $\bbbar$ channel at LEP were found at approximately the same mass, the question of a possible common origin arises.
-Recently we demonstrated that indeed all three excesses can be described consistently in the N2HDM (the Two-Higgs-Doublet Model with an additional real singlet~\cite{Chen:2013jvg,Muhlleitner:2016mzt}) of Yukawa type~IV~\cite{Biekotter:2022jyr}. \footnote{Analyses in the N2HDM (and extensions) focusing only on the $\gamgam$ and $\bbbar$ excesses can be found in \citeres{Biekotter:2019kde,Biekotter:2019mib,Biekotter:2019drs,Biekotter:2020ahz,Biekotter:2020cjs,Biekotter:2021ovi,Heinemeyer:2021msz,Biekotter:2021qbc}.} ~In the present analysis we demonstrate that the parameter space that accomodates the three excesses can also give a large contribution to $\MW$ in agreement with the recent CDF measurement.
+Recently we demonstrated that indeed all three excesses can be described consistently in the N2HDM (the Two-Higgs-Doublet Model with an additional real singlet~\cite{Chen:2013jvg,Muhlleitner:2016mzt}) of Yukawa type~IV~\cite{Biekotter:2022jyr}. \footnote{Analyses in the N2HDM (and extensions) focusing only on the $\gamgam$ and $\bbbar$ excesses can be found in \citeres{Biekotter:2019kde,Biekotter:2019mib,Biekotter:2019drs,Biekotter:2020ahz,Biekotter:2020cjs,Biekotter:2021ovi,Heinemeyer:2021msz,Biekotter:2021qbc}.} ~In the present analysis we demonstrate that the parameter space that accommodates the three excesses can also give rise to a large contribution to $\MW$ that can even bring the predicted value into agreement with the central value of the recent CDF measurement (as discussed above, a future world average for $M_W$ including the CDF measurement would be expected to lie in between the current world average and the central value reported by~CDF).
 We discuss further phenomenological consequences of this scenario.

+The paper is organized as follows.
+After introducing the model in \refse{sec:n2hdm} and the relevant theoretical and experimental constraints on the N2HDM parameter space in \refse{sec:constraints}, the numerical results of our parameter scan are presented in \refse{sec:numana}, where also the future prospects are discussed.
+We summarize our results in \refse{sec:conclu}.